Why Are The Elements Arranged The Way They Are

 Comprehensive Overview

 Dmitri Mendeleev, a Russian chemist, published his periodic table in 1869.
 Mendeleev arranged the elements in order of increasing atomic weight and grouped them into columns based on similar chemical properties.
-What set Mendeleev's table apart was his bold prediction of the existence and properties of undiscovered elements.
+In practice, what set Mendeleev's table apart was his bold prediction of the existence and properties of undiscovered elements.
 He left gaps in his table for these missing elements, and his predictions proved remarkably accurate when elements like gallium and germanium were later discovered.
-While Mendeleev's table was a groundbreaking achievement, it wasn't perfect.
+While Mendeleev's table was a impactful achievement, it wasn't perfect.
 Arranging elements solely by atomic weight led to some inconsistencies, as some elements were out of order based on their properties.

 The key to resolving these inconsistencies lay in the discovery of the atomic number.
 Henry Moseley, an English physicist, discovered that the atomic number, which represents the number of protons in an atom's nucleus, is the fundamental property that determines an element's identity and chemical behavior.
 By rearranging the periodic table based on increasing atomic number rather than atomic weight, the inconsistencies disappeared, and the periodic law became even more apparent.